Foot Fat Pad Atrophy & Augmentation [Causes & Best Home Treatment]

-- Some people have historically believed that these were cosmetic treatments, but we definitively know firsthand that this can cause severe pain as you are standing and walking for long periods of time.
+- Some people have historically believed that these were cosmetic treatments.
+Still, we definitively know firsthand that this can cause severe pain as you are standing and walking for long periods of time.

-- This type of surgery is known as restoring your cushioning, providing a filler, and restoration of fat pad treatments.
-These types of treatments are considered newer, and unfortunately are not covered by insurance as it is currently described.
+- This type of surgery is restoring your cushioning, providing a filler, and restoring fat pad treatments.
+Unfortunately, these types of treatments are considered newer and, unfortunately, are not covered by insurance as it is currently described.

 - Here we will go over the types of treatments that are available:

-- It’s amazing how many times people have come in doubting that orthotics or shoes will work for them, only to come back a couple weeks later saying that 100% of their foot pain has essentially gone away.
-You have to trust your experience in this case, this works almost every single time!
+- It’s amazing how many times people have come in doubting that orthotics or shoes will work for them, only to come back a couple of weeks later saying that 100% of their foot pain has essentially gone away.
+In this case, this works almost every single time!
+You have to trust your experience.

 Plantar fat pad surgical options:

-- There are three main options to augmentation of the plantar fat pad:
+- There are three main options for augmentation of the plantar fat pad:

-- These three options are injections, the second option is the use of a foreign substance called in allograft, the last is transplanting fat from one part of your body into your feet.
+- These three options are injections.
+The second option is using a foreign substance called an allograft.
+The last is transplanting fat from one part of your body into your feet.

 Injectable fillers for foot fat pad:

-- These have used for many decades, unfortunately this is not necessarily considered proven treatment and are considered off label.
+- These have been used for many decades.
+Unfortunately, this is not necessarily considered the proven treatment and is considered off-label.

-- There are some offices that do this is a cash pay, but this is not something that’s is covered by insurance.
+- Some offices do this as a cash payment, but this is not something that’s is covered by insurance.

-- There is less overall downtime to this, and they can probably done in the office, but at the same time it is not the most studied or proven thing even though some people do swear by it.
+- There is less overall downtime to this, and they can probably do it in the office, but at the same time, it is not the most studied or proven thing, even though some people do swear by it.